serebrov/serebrov.github.io-hugo/content/posts/2016-06-10-scaleway-docker-deployment.md

 ## The web deploy project

-The `web-deploy` project is a glue to build and start the containers for all web projects, link them to mysql if necessary and setup the HAProxy to forward requests to each sub-project.
+The `web-deploy` project is a glue to build and start the containers for all web projects, link them to mysql if necessary and set up the HAProxy to forward requests to each sub-project.

 ```text
 in ~/web $